wgehner/remote_docker/README.md

 	     curl localhost:8080

-	 If you get a port in use error:
+	 If you get a port in use error, you can get a pid to kill.

 		 lsof -i tcp:8080